fattorib/Torch-Adversary/README.md

 Experimenting with [Targeted Adversarial Attacks](https://en.wikipedia.org/wiki/Adversarial_machine_learning) on ImageNet models in PyTorch.

 # Model
 Attacks were performed on ResNet34.
-It was mainly picked as it was a good performer on ImageNet and it was small enough work with locally on an Nvdidia GTX 1070.
+It was mainly picked as it was a good performer on ImageNet and it was small enough to work with locally on an Nvdidia GTX 1070.

 # Method
 Two methods are implemented: